NASA probe crashes into asteroid in planetary defense test

 Unlike Hollywood thrillers like "Armageddon" and "Deep Impact," which imagined piloted flights carrying nuclear bombs to deflect or destroy their targets, DART's goal is much simpler and much less destructive.

-While nuclear devices might be the last resort in some future Armageddon-class scenario, deflection, not destruction, would still be the goal.
+While nuclear devices might be a last resort in some future armageddon-class scenario, deflection, not destruction, would still be the goal.

 "You just don't want to blow it up, because that doesn't change the direction of all the material," Lindley Johnson, NASA's "planetary defense" officer, told CBS News before DART's launch last November.
 "It's still coming at you, it's just buckshot instead of a rifle ball."